-Ensure your contract is up to date
+1. Ensure your cv is up to date

-Avoid lengthy breaks between contracts
+2. Avoid lengthy breaks between jobs

-There are many perks to working as a freelancer, not least being able to take breaks between contracts should you wish to.
+There are many perks to working as a freelancer, not least being able to take breaks between jobs should you wish to.
 This is great for holidays or similar.
 However, you should try and avoid taking breaks of anything more than 6-8 weeks.
 This is because lenders want to see consistent income and contracts stretching back 12-24 months prior to your mortgage application – long gaps between receiving income payments are not viewed favourably.

-Be realistic about your repayments
+3. Be realistic about your repayments

 A common mistake many professionals make when searching for a freelancer mortgage is being unrealistic when it comes to estimating their repayments.
 It’s really important when putting your mortgage application together that you make sure the repayments you commit to are going to be affordable for you.

-Have at least a 10% deposit
+4. Have at least a 10% deposit

 Most lenders will require you to have a good-sized deposit when you apply for a freelancer mortgage.
 Not so long ago it was possible to secure a mortgage with just a 5% deposit, but those days are gone now.
 Ideally, you should aim to have at least a 10% deposit ready to pay upfront.

-If suitable, look for mortgages that allow additional payments
+5. If suitable, look for mortgages that allow additional payments

-Some freelancers may find themselves with more money than they need on a regular basis thanks to high-value or frequent contracts.
+Some freelancers may find themselves with more money than they need on a regular basis thanks to high-value or frequent jobs.
 If this sounds like you, you should try to find a mortgage that allows you to pay chunks off in addition to your regular monthly repayments.
 This will enable you to take maximum advantage of your position and pay-off more of your mortgage quicker.